-Today, the U.S. Census Bureau released its latest nominal read of retail sales showing a decline of 1.8% from October 2008 and 7.4% decline from November 2007 on an aggregate of all items including food, fuel and healthcare services.
+Today, the U.S. Census Bureau released its latest nominal read of retail sales showing an increase of 1.3% from October 2009 and an 1.9% increase from November 2008 on an aggregate of all items including food, fuel and healthcare services.

-Discretionary retail sales including home furnishings, home garden and building materials, consumer electronics and department store sales also experienced another significant decline falling 5.07% compared to November 2007.
+Discretionary retail sales including home furnishings, home garden and building materials, consumer electronics and department store sales declined 6.51% compared to November 2008.

-Further, adjusted for inflation, “real” discretionary retail sales declined 7.60% since November 2007.
+Further, adjusted for inflation (now deflation), “real” discretionary retail sales declined 7.86% since November 2008.